Odeon Cinema, York

-The Odeon Cinema is a Grade II listed building immediately west of the city centre of York, in England.
+The Odeon Cinema is a Grade II listed building immediately west of the city centre of York, England.

-The Odeon Cinemas chain was keen to build a cinema in York, but it could not gain permission to construct a large building within the York city walls.
-Initial plans were toned down, and the resulting building is almost entirely of brown brick, with none of the tiles which often feature in Harry Weedon's work.
+The Odeon Cinemas chain was keen to build a cinema in York, but it could not gain permission to construct a large building within the city walls.
+Initial plans were toned down, and the resulting building is almost entirely of buff brick, with none of the tiles which often feature in Harry Weedon's work.
 Following these changes, permission was granted to build on Blossom Street, just outside the walls.

 The building opened as an Odeon Cinema on 1 February 1937.
-It was designed by Harry Weedon, with the assistance of Robert Bullivant, and with interiors attributed to Lily Deutsch.
-The construction cost £40,500.
+It was designed by Weedon, with assistance of Robert Bullivant, and with interiors attributed to Lily Deutsch.
+Construction cost £40,500.
 On opening, it had 1,484 seats: 934 in the stalls and 550 on the balcony.
-In 1972, it was converted to have three screens, with the balcony extended forward to form one 800-seat space and the rear of the former stalls split into two smaller screens, each with 111 seats.
-It was listed in 1981.
+In 1972, it was converted to three screens, with the balcony extended forward to form one 800-seat auditorium and the rear of the former stalls divided into two smaller screens, each with 111 seats.
+It was designated a Grade II listed building in 1981.